WebMast/shops-map/README.md

     ```bash
     npm install
     ```

+4. Rename .env.example to .env.local (All the values inside the .env.example are used just for TESTING PURPOSES BUT NOT FOR PRODUCTION)

 The project will be available at: http://localhost:3000 The project also deployed on Vercel.
 You can access it via this link: https://shops-map.vercel.app/.